 FERC Orders ISO New England to Allow Pumped Storage Hydro Facilities in Inventoried Energy Program

 In a significant development on September 21, the Federal Energy Regulatory Commission (FERC) issued an order requiring ISO New England (ISO-NE) to revise its Transmission, Markets and Services Tariff, opening the doors for pumped storage hydro facilities to participate in ISO-NE's Inventoried Energy Program.
-This decision came as a response to a complaint filed on August 2, 2023, by Trading and Marketing LP, which alleged that ISO-NE's tariff unjustly prevented pumped storage storage facilities from participating in the program, while other electric storage facilities were allowed.
+This decision came as a response to a complaint filed on August 2, 2023, by Renewable Trading and Marketing LP, which alleged that ISO-NE's tariff unjustly prevented pumped storage storage facilities from participating in the program, while other electric storage facilities were allowed.

 The Inventoried Energy Program, originally designed to provide compensation to resources maintaining inventoried energy during cold periods, plays a crucial role in ensuring winter energy security.
 ISO-NE defines inventoried energy as “fuel or potential energy that a resource can convert to electric energy at the ISO's direction.”
 The program directly compensates resources that maintain inventoried energy, rather than converting it to electricity, ensuring its availability during cold weather periods.